 And in the movie, when Superman flew her around Metropolis and Kidder’s voiceover recited “Can you read my mind?”
 I might have been cringing because it was a corny bit… or maybe because I was sure her mind was filled with nothing but the many sexual positions she wanted to try out with him…

-When I watched Kidder’s Lois, I felt cheated out of the woman who not only knew her superior worth, but who would understand why a man like Superman should drool over her: Her strength of will and abilities made her worthy of a super man.
+When I watched Kidder’s Lois, I felt cheated out of the woman who not only knew her superior worth, but who would understand why a man like Superman should drool over her: Her strength of will and abilities should make her worthy of a super man.
 I wished they’d made Lois more capable, more arrogant, more independent, more curious about the origins of Superman, and more dismissive of Clark as one more bumbling farmboy to push out of her way.

 The superior and deservedly-self-assured Lois was revived for the animated series The Superman Adventures, years later… the ultra-feminist was back, new and improved.
-This Lois still belittled Clark, giving him the nickname “Smallville” just to mess with him… but there was less malice involved, more poking fun at a big farmboy than at a Man.
+This Lois still belittled Clark, giving him the nickname “Smallville” just to mess with him… but there was no real malice involved, more poking fun at a big farmboy.
 This Lois was also brave enough to pursue stories, even if she hadn’t been given them… but she was also free of the whims of traditional male writers who tried to rein in her feminism with bouts of weakness or stupidity, making her less prone to becoming a damsel in distress and an object for Superman to save before he vanquishes the bad guys.
 This Lois was smart and confident… she knew she was a great reporter, but she didn’t feel the need to prove herself or browbeat a man about it.
 Since then, many other strong Loises have appeared in various movies and TV series; but for me, the animated character voiced by Dana Delany became the modern ideal of Lois Lane that I prefer to this day.